bsc-pm/ompss-ee/source/ompss-ee/README.rst

 The configure script is used to set all environment variables you need to properly execute OmpSs applications.
-Among other things it contains the PATH where the system will look for to find mercurium compiler utility, and the MKL installation directory (if available) to run specific OmpSs applications (e.g. Cholesky kernel).
+Among other things it contains the PATH where the system will look for to find Mercurium compiler utility, and the MKL installation directory (if available) to run specific OmpSs applications (e.g. Cholesky kernel).

 To configure your system you have to run the Linux command ``source`` using your configure script::